Well-Architected Framework

 - Centralize identity management

-- Implement strong sign-in workflows
+- Implement strong authentication methods

 - Use dynamic credentials